arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-kvs/content.md

 In this tutorial, we are going to save a value persistently inside the flash memory.
 That allows to access that value even after a reset of the microcontroller.
 We will retrieve some information from a flash block by using the [FlashIAPBlockDevice](https://os.mbed.com/docs/mbed-os/v6.4/apis/flashiapblockdevice.html) and the [TDBStore](https://os.mbed.com/docs/mbed-os/v6.4/apis/kvstore.html) APIs.
 We will use the `FlashIAPBlockDevice` class to create a block device on the free space of the flash and we will create a Key-Value Store in it using the `TDBStore` API.

 ***Important: The TBStore API optimises for access speed, reduce [wearing of the flash](https://en.wikipedia.org/wiki/Flash_memory#Memory_wear) and minimise storage overhead.
 TBStore is also resilient to power failures.
-If you want to use the flash memory of the microcontroller, _always prefer the TDBStore approach over a direct access to the FlashIAP block device_.***
+If you want to use the flash memory of the microcontroller, always prefer the TDBStore approach over a direct access to the FlashIAP block device.***

 ### 1. The Basic Setup
 Begin by plugging in your Portenta board to the computer using a USB-C cable and open the Arduino IDE or the Arduino Pro IDE.
 If this is your first time running Arduino sketch files on the board, we suggest you check out how to [set up the Portenta H7 for Arduino](https://github.com/bcmi-labs/arduino-pro-content/blob/master/content/tutorials/portenta-h7/por-ard-usb/por-ard-gs) before you proceed.